UWA-CITS3200-18-2021/ReSQ/mkdocs/docs/developer/coding_patterns.md

 The development is done with Docker to orchestrate multiple services as defined in the `docker-compose.yml` file:

 - Documentation at localhost:8001

+## Inconsistencies
+During the project, different developers have different terminology.
+Some of the inconsistencies are documented below

+## `queue` means Team Name as well
+`queue` refers to where the student belongs to in the queue.
+This can either be `StudySmarter` or `Librarian` team.